-In 2015, the university launched Engaged Cornell, a 10-year, $150 million initiative to establish community engagement and real-world learning experiences as the hallmark of the Cornell experience.
+In 2015, the university launched the Community-Engaged Learning Initiative, an effort to grow and enhance community-engaged learning opportunities for Cornell students.
 The initiative builds upon Cornell’s founding land grant mission and commitment to “knowledge with a public purpose.”
-Innovation in teaching and learning is the core means of realizing this institutional mission through shared practices that engage students, faculty, and curricula with communities and with the public realm in local, national, and global arenas.
-Engaged Cornell aims to support the work of faculty to directly integrate community engagement into the curriculum, as a strategy for learning and as a means of connecting academic exploration with diverse public stakeholders.
-This transformational initiative was established with a $50 million gift from the Einhorn Family Charitable Trust, led by Cornell Class of 1991 alumni David Einhorn and Cheryl Strauss Einhorn.
+Innovation in teaching and learning is the core means of realizing this institutional mission through shared practices that connect students, faculty, and curricula with communities and with the public realm in local, national, and global arenas through meaningful reciprocal partnerships addressing the world’s biggest challenges.
+The David M. Einhorn Center for Community Engagement stewards this transformational initiative which was established with a $50 million gift from the Einhorn Collaborative.Read more about the initiative

 The Living–Learning Experience